 Active Ingredients: The main active ingredients are mostly catechol tannins (up to 12%) and proanthocyanidins.
 Also present are anthocyanins, flavonoids, iridoids glycosides (asperuloside, monotropein) and phenolic acids.
 Similar compounds are present in the leaves.
 Aerial parts contain a simple bicyclic quinolizidine alkaloid, epimyrtine.
 Arbutin and other hydroquinones are more or less absent.

-Pharmacological Effects: The drug reduces the levels of blood lipids and glucose; it has antimicrobial, antiviral, anti-exudative and anti-ulcus activity, improves the permeability of capillaries and wound-healing and inhibits platelet aggregation.
+Health Effects: The product reduces the levels of blood lipids and glucose; it has anti-exudative and anti-ulcus activity, can help improve the permeability of capillaries and wound-mending and inhibits platelet aggregation.
 These properties can be partly explained by the secondary metabolites present; clinical studies are needed to substantiate the claims.

-Notes: Bog bilberry (V. uliginosum) has similar phytochemicals and is used like bilberry.
-Cowberry (V. vitisidaea) is rich in tannins, proanthocyanins and arbutin.
-Leaves are a traditional antiseptic diuretic used to treat infections of the urinary tract.
+Notes: Bog bilberry (V. uliginosum) has similar phytochemicals and can be used like bilberry.
+Cowberry (V. vitisidaea) is rich in tannins, proanthocyanidins and arbutin.
+Leaves are a traditional antiseptic diuretic used to help support infections of the urinary tract.

 User Group Forum